 Once the bread has doubled in size, remove the dough from the mixing bowl and divide the dough into 6 equal parts.
 Knead each piece of dough to get all the air bubbles out of the dough and then shape into a loaf and place into a greased bread pan.

-Allow the loaves to rise until doubled in size again.
-I like to cover them with a towel while they are rising, but this may just be the way my mom made her bread! 🙂
+Allow the loaves to rise until doubled in size again and cover them with a towel while they are rising!

 Slice your fresh bread and slather it with butter and enjoy!